 - advising and apprising the Minister in relation to the application of, and compliance with, relevant enactments, and

 - providing information to members of the public in relation to employment

 The Commission’s core services include the inspection of employment rights compliance, the provision of information, the processing of employment agency and protection of young persons (employment) licences and the provision of mediation, conciliation, facilitation and advisory services.

-The Commission has a board consisting of a chairperson and 8 ordinary members appointed by the Minister for Business, Enterprise and Innovation.
+The Commission has a board consisting of a chairperson and 8 ordinary members appointed by the Minister for Enterprise, Trade and Employment.

 The following is a list of current Board Members of the Workplace Relations Commission